devbyte1328/python-shell/README.md

 ```

 It will:
-- Activate your virtual environment
+- Activate your virtual environment (if it exists)
 - Install any missing Python or Arch Linux packages
 - Upgrade pip if needed
 - Run your `main.py` script